 The Crying Boy Painting was painted by an Italian painter named Giovan Bragolin which is the pseudonym of a Spanish painter, Bruno Amodio also known as ‘Franchot Seville’ in the year 1950 and continued till 1970 and whoever used to put such paintings in their house, found their house to be burnt to ashes which made people believe that this painting is cursed.

-- The paintings were mass-produced and widely sold throughout the United Kingdom.
+- The Crying Boy Paintings were mass-produced and widely sold throughout the United Kingdom.
 On September 4, 1985, a British tabloid newspaper The Sun published an article about a couple, Ron and May Hall, whose house had burnt down due to a fire that had started in a chip pan and was blaming the curse of the crying boy.
 Everything burnt down except the painting; as a result, panic grew among people.

 Who is the boy in the painting?